SRI LANKA : HOW TO TRAVEL SRI LANKA ON A BUDGET

-In deciding the attractions, you could incoporate more treks and hikes in you trip rather than only doing temples and museums.
+In deciding the attractions, you could incorporate more treks and hikes in your trip rather than only doing temples and museums.
 The most notable treks in Sri Lanka are free, while those with really gimmicky sounding names usually cost some money.

 In Ella, you can do Little Adam’s Peak and Ella rock for free.
-Just follow google map directions or my post on Ella ( which will be up soon).
+Just follow google map directions or my post on Ella.

 You can also do Adam’s Peak, the highest and most religious peak in Sri Lanka, for free.

 Although Sigiriya (30 USD) cost quite a substantial amount, you can opt to do Pidurangala (3.25 USD) which is the way cheaper sister of Sigiriya.
 Now that makes Pidurangala sound like a cheap whore.
 Just take it that Sigiriya is the dressed-up, pimped up, well-adorned lady while Pidurangala is the next-door girl.
 You still get impressive views of Sigiriya and the surroundings from Pidurangala and a nice open space to relax from the top.